Equivariant slices for symplectic cones: -equivariant formal symplectic geometry

 In the case of fixed points, the situation is different.
-In the case that the limit $t \cdot x$ exists as $t \to 0$ (or equivalently as $t \to \infty$), which is called an \emph{elliptic fixed point} (as studied recently in, e.g., \cite{BDMN-ccdqsav}), the Bialynicki-Birula decomposition theorem yields an analogue of Corollary \ref{c:fn}, i.e., that in a formal neighborhood of $x$, we have an equivariant isomorphism $\hat X_x \cong \Delta^{2n} = \Spf[\![x_1, \ldots, x_{2n}]\!]$ where each $x_i$ is homogeneous of some nonnegative degree.
+In the case that $x$ is a fixed point such that, in some neighborhood $U$ of $X$, the limit $t \cdot y$ exists as $t \to 0$ for all $y \in U$, which is called an \emph{elliptic fixed point} (as studied recently in, e.g., \cite{BDMN-ccdqsav}), the Bialynicki-Birula decomposition theorem yields an analogue of Corollary \ref{c:fn}, i.e., that in a formal neighborhood of $x$, we have an equivariant isomorphism $\hat X_x \cong \Delta^{2n} = \Spf[\![x_1, \ldots, x_{2n}]\!]$ where each $x_i$ is homogeneous of some nonnegative degree.
 Then, the formal Darboux theorem applies with the same proof, where we only require equivariant changes of coordinates, so that there is an equivariant change of coordinates under which the symplectic structure is

 of degree $|x_{2i-1}|+|x_{2i}|$ (which therefore cannot depend on $i$). \end{remark}